 In addition, Subscribers receive:

-- FREE Unlimited Access to over 60 courses on SPD University including AOTA CEUs (Some course exclusions apply)*
+- FREE Unlimited Access to over 70 courses on STAR's Online Learning platform including AOTA CEUs (some course exclusions apply)*

-Exclusive Access to live treatment sessions mentored by STAR therapists
+Exclusive Access to live treatment sessions mentored by STAR Institute therapists

-Lowest Pricing on International 3S Symposium tickets no matter when you purchase
+Lowest Pricing on STAR Sensory Symposium tickets no matter when you purchase

 $20 for Parents/Individuals*

-STAR Institute for SPD is an AOTA Approved Provider of continuing education.
+STAR Institute is an AOTA Approved Provider of continuing education.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA.